julianchurchill/text-adventure/README.md

   - [FIX] Updated descriptions, including after attack finishes so that the men are tidying up.
 - [STORY BUG] Conversation with Bank Teller is broken after you have got the groats from him.
 Say 'I'd like to deposit some money' and the follow up options are 'No I don't' and 'Yes I do' which don't make any sense.
 Say 'No I don't' and the follow up options are 'Clarence of Davenport' and '' - these aren't right and the second one should never be an empty string!
   - [FIX] The follow up phrase to 'noidont' was incorrectly marked as the follow up phrase for 'idliketodepositsomemoney' which led to a confused weird path of phrases.
+- [STORY BUG] The picture of Barry Wight appears from nowhere - perhaps a mention in the description would be a good idea.
+  - [FIX] Add a bit of description to accompany the image.

 TTA1 v2.3.3 and TTA2 v1.1.2
 ---